CTUAvastLab/Mill.jl/docs/missing.md

 At the moment, Mill.jl features an initial and naive approach to missing values.
 We assume that `ArrayNode` have missing values replaced by zeros, which is not optimal but in many situations it works reasonably well.

-BagNodes with missing features are indicated by Bags being set to `[0:-1]` with `nothing` as a data and metadata.
+BagNodes with missing features are indicated by Bags being set to `[0:-1]` with `missing` as a data and metadata.
 This can be seamlessly concatenated or sub-set, if the operation makes sense.

 Couple examples from unit tests.
 Let's define full and empty BagNode
 ```